Decking companies such as Trex are becoming more outdoor-living focused by providing furniture and pergolas to complement decks.

 Deck size no longer seems to be the biggest concern for homeowners.
 Instead, they are focused on more complex designs, even if that means giving up some square footage.

-“More and more people are putting more elaborate features on their decks,” Zambini says.
+“More and more people are putting more elaborate features on their decks,” Zambanini says.
 He has noticed an increase in “deck envy,” in which people are looking for new and innovative ways to separate their deck from their neighbors’ decks.

 One of the newest ways is through integrated materials and features beyond just the deck boards.
 “Deck lighting is very popular.
-When it gets dark out at night, people don’t want a big light shining from the back of their home, so they are using deck lighting,” Zambini says.
+When it gets dark out at night, people don’t want a big light shining from the back of their home, so they are using deck lighting,” Zambanini says.
 “It adds character to the deck.”

 These lights are used to illuminate unique features and can be installed in many different forms, such as post-cap lights, recessed lights, and stairwell or baluster lights.